|

 lengths Ted has gone in understanding why his relationship with Joanna

+has failed.
 The second scene takes place when Ted, having been

 fired from his job, frantically seeks to find employment during the